 - Remove pan from oven.

-- Add remaining one tablespoon melted butter to the hot pan and swirl to coat the pan.
+- Add one tablespoon of melted butter to the hot pan and swirl to coat the pan.
+Set aside the pan.

 - Pour batter into hot pan.